Article updated: December 26, 2022

 As you know, it’s critical to protect your organization and brand from fines, penalties, or business disruptions.
 Hootsuite, along with key compliance partners such as Proofpoint, offers solutions that make it easy to maintain a compliant social media presence.
 Hootsuite and its partners are compliant with industry regulations including FINRA, FCA, FFIEC, IIROC, SEC, PCI, AMF, and MiFID II requirements.

 Financial services organizations must archive all social media activity for at least three years.
 Hootsuite’s compliance partners like Global Relay offer automated, cloud-based archiving of all types of social posts, securely capturing data regardless of user device.
 Their unified, searchable databases make the auditing process smoother as well.
-Ask your customer success manager for more details about archiving solutions.
+Ask your customer account manager for more details about archiving solutions.

 One way to make sure your teams are publishing content that’s compliant and on-brand is through the use of content libraries.
 Give each team access to its own library, filled with approved templates, media assets, and ready-to-publish content.
 To learn more, see Manage your content library.